Milestones and Resources

 Pre Candidacy PhD Annual Review

-- Description: For 2nd year PhD students.
-Discuss degree progress and future plans with committee.
-Four committee members are recommended, minimum of 3 required.
-At least 2 members should be Geophysics faculty.
+- Description: For 2nd year Ph.D. students.
+Discuss degree progress and future plans with the committee.
+Four committee members are recommended, a minimum of three required.
+Majority should be Geophysics faculty.

 - Deadline: Must be completed by end of Autumn quarter – 2nd year.